Jason Ratcliff: 2005–present: Joe Gibbs Racing

 In 2005, Ratcliff moved to Joe Gibbs Racing as the crew chief for J. J. Yeley.
 He remained the crew chief for Yeley until 2006.
-During the two years, Jason Ratcliff was able to achieve 13 top-fives and 34 top-10 finishes.
-During the next season, Ratcliff was the crew chief for three different drivers: Aric Almirola, Brad Coleman and Kevin Conway, in which they earned two poles, four top-fives and five top-10s.
+During the two years, Ratcliff was able to achieve 13 top-fives and 34 top-ten finishes.
+During the next season, Ratcliff was the crew chief for three different drivers: Aric Almirola, Brad Coleman and Kevin Conway, in which they earned two poles, four top-fives and five top-tens.

-In 2008, he was the crew chief for Kyle Busch and Denny Hamlin, which were both drivers of the No. 18.
+In 2008, Ratcliff was the crew chief for Kyle Busch and Denny Hamlin, which were both drivers of the No. 18.
 He was able to win five races total during the season, four with Busch and one with Hamlin.
 During 2009, Kyle Busch became the full-time driver of the 18.
-Ratcliff and Busch won the championship, with nine wins, 11 runner-up finishes, 25 top fives and 2,698 laps led.
+Ratcliff and Busch won the championship, with nine wins, 11 runner-up finishes, 25 top-fives and 2,698 laps led.
 With their teamwork, Busch was able to lead in all the races except for three.
 They also led more than 50 percent of the laps in a race an twelve times.
 Busch led the series points standings after 30 of the 35 events, including the last 29 weeks of the season, leaving little room for doubt in the championship chase.

 After seven years being the crew chief for the No. 18 Nationwide Series car, Ratcliff was announced to replace Greg Zipadelli as the crew chief of the No. 20 Joe Gibbs Racing Sprint Cup Series car, driven by Joey Logano, on December 16, 2011.
 In 2013, Ratcliff served as crew chief for Matt Kenseth, but was suspended for one race after the No. 20 engine failed postrace inspection following Kenseth's victory in the STP 400.

 On September 24, 2019, after two successful Xfinity Series seasons, Ratcliff and driver Christopher Bell were announced to move to the Leavine Family Racing No. 95 Toyota for the 2020 Cup season.
 LFR closed down at the end of the 2020 season, so in 2021, Ratcliff returned to his former job as crew chief of the No. 20 Xfinity Series team for JGR, now driven by Harrison Burton.

 On October 27, 2023, Ratcliff announced in an interview on SiriusXM NASCAR Radio that he would be retiring as a crew chief after the 2023 season.
 He crew chiefed the No. 19 car for Joe Gibbs Racing in 2023.
 He spent the majority of his 24-year career in NASCAR with JGR crew chiefing in the Cup and Xfinity Series and became the winningest crew chief in Xfinity Series history.
 He also crew chiefed for Brewco Motorsports in the Xfinity Series early in his career.
 Seth Chavka replaced him for the 2024 season on the 19 car.

 On December 2, 2024, Ratcliff was announced to be returning to the 54 car, driven by Taylor Gray, for the 2025 season.